LifeBogger presents the Full Story of a dependable left-back who is best known by the nickname “The machine”.

 At Afewee academy, Clyne started out as a striker and then became a winger.
 He always wanted the ball and was fond of dropping back to get it.

 Mr Steadmann Scott, his mentor, later sent Clyne to Arsenal for a trial at the age of 10, telling him to seize this big chance.
 Everything went successfully for Clyne.

-Upon returning back to his youth club, Clyne started new training session at tackling the ball.
+Upon returning back to his youth club, Clyne started a new training session on tackling the ball.